 Bachelor of Science in Nursing for Registered Nurses (RN-BSN)

-The Bachelor of Science in Nursing for Registered Nurses (RN-BSN) Program is designed with an aim to keep pace with the changing demands of the global healthcare services and to align with international standards of nursing education, thereby provide the Registered Nurses with diploma, an opportunity to acquire a broad liberal university education with particular emphasis on competencies.
-It will enhance their professional development and prepare them for a broader scope of practice.
-It will provide avenue to the graduates to undergo higher education in nursing.
+The RNBSN program is designed with an aim to keep pace with the changing demands of the global healthcare services and to align with international standards of nursing education, thereby provide the Registered Nurse with the opportunity to acquire a broad liberal university education with particular emphasis on competencies.

 Key Features